v1.x End of Life (2023-01-06)

 - Default and custom error pages.

-- Custom URL rewrites and redirects via glob patterns.
+- Custom URL rewrites and redirects via glob patterns with replacements.

 - First-class Docker support.
-Scratch and latest Alpine Linux Docker images.
+Scratch, latest Alpine Linux and Debian Docker images.

 - Cross-platform.
-Pre-compiled binaries for Linux, macOS, Windows and FreeBSD (
+Pre-compiled binaries for Linux, macOS, Windows, FreeBSD, NetBSD, Android (